LazyVim/lazyvim.github.io/docs/plugins/ui.md

 ## [nvim-navic](https://github.com/SmiteshP/nvim-navic)

- lsp symbol navigation for lualine
+ lsp symbol navigation for lualine.
+This shows where in the code structure you are - within functions, classes, etc - in the statusline.

 <Tabs>